shailjadav/Manipulability-ellipsoid/README.md

 **Two critical observations about the jacobian matrix.
 <br />
-[1] Jacobian matrix is not a strictly positive definite matrix.
+[1] Jacobian matrix is not a positive definite matrix.
 (Eigen values can be negative)
 <br />
-[2] The jacobian matrix is not strictly orthogonal.**
+[2] The jacobian matrix is not always orthogonal.**

  ```
 [a,b]=eig(J)